jonguan/c1CodeChallenge/README.md

 ![Problem Description](./sb-prob.png)

 # Requirements
 All unit tests must pass.
+Unit tests may not be modified.
-Unit tests are located at ./src/test/java/iPhoneTest.java Use as much of the stub code as you wish.
+Unit tests are located at `./src/test/java/iPhoneTest.java`
+Use as much of the stub code as you wish.
 You can use all, part, or none of the code.

 # Grading Criteria
 1. Unit tests must pass.